colangelo/Flask-Gunicorn-Bolierplate/Readme.md

 - has curl, netcat, ps and vi (vim-tiny) commands installed
 - runs as the non root user "web"
 - uses multistage build
+- uses Python 3.10 Debian Bullseye Slim image (less than 150 MB)
+- can be deployed to Kubernetes (with or without nginx ingress)

 Reference for Flask and Gunicorn ENV variables: